ikunetwork/WhitePaper/README.md

 ### How?

-IKU provides a global liquid architecture for R&D data in tokenized digital rights, leveraging a liquid licensing protocol \(see The `RST[x] permissionlessLicense` section below\) in which all transactions are settled programmatically on-chain, as digital R&D data rights are proved through existence of smart contract provenance.
+IKU provides a global liquid architecture for R&D and clinical trials through tokenized copyright licenses, leveraging a liquid licensing protocol \(see The `RST[x] permissionlessLicense` section below\) in which all transactions are settled programmatically as data points on-chain, as rights are proved through existence of smart contract provenance.

 IKU reinvents bio R&D and clinical trial markets through tokenization, providing transparent and open markets for the generation, tracking and exclusive usage of R&D data sets to accelerate access to the future of medicine.
 This will serve to provide interested parties with rapid market entry and exit abilities, reducing transaction costs, ultimately providing coordination and liquidity advantages for R&D between parties who otherwise would not know or trust each other.
-The IKU token provides value through the right to contribute to IN, and to derive fees from the IN.
+The IKU token provides bandwidth to power the protocol's enforcement on the ethereum virtual machine.

 ### What are Smart Contracts?